energyquantified/eq-python-client/docs/intro/quickstart.rst

    <BLANKLINE>
    [668 rows x 1 columns]

-You can then concaternate these two into one ``DataFrame``.
+You can then concatenate these two into one ``DataFrame``.
 Supplying ``axis=1`` means that you concatenate *columns*, which in this case add the columns next to each other while maintaining the dates.
-(Using ``axis=0`` will concatenate on the index, which in this case is the data column.
+(Using ``axis=0`` will concatenate on the index, which in this case are the dates.
 That will yield an unwanted result.)

    >>> df = pd.concat([dfw, dfs], axis=1)
    >>> df